agilecrm/rest-api/README.md

 - Status 401: Unauthorised.
 When the user name and password fields are wrong.
 - Status 400: If the input is in wrong format.

-##Delete Tags to a contact based on Email:
+##1.8 Delete Tags to a contact based on Email:
 ###dev/api/contacts/email/tags/delete
 Method: POST